 At Kin, we're all about making your postpartum life easier.
 We designed a complete Postpartum Recovery Kit with Australian OBGYNs designed to address all the aches and pains new mums experience most after birth.

-Including The Peri Bottle, The Mesh Panties, The Soothing Padsicles, and The Healing Foam, it’s the all-in-one regimen designed to clean, soothe, restore, and help you feel like yourself again.
+Including The Peri Bottle, The Mesh Panties, The Soothing Padsicles, The Nourishing Cream, The Postnatal Vitamin and The Healing Foam, it’s the all-in-one regimen designed to clean, soothe, restore, and help you feel like yourself again.